Zharnite/Final-Psych-Project/README.md

 # Final-Psych-Project
-Making a game about game theory
+Making a website about game theory